Runtime Stealthy Perception Attacks against DNN-based Adaptive Cruise Control Systems: Runtime Context-Aware Perception Attack

 To find the most critical times for activation of the attack (\textbf{C1}), we adopt a control-theoretic hazard analysis method \cite{leveson2013stpa} to identify the most critical system contexts under which specific control actions are unsafe and, if issued by the ACC control software, could lead to hazards.
 This approach mainly relies on domain knowledge about system safety requirements and, contrary to an ML-based approach, does not require large amounts of training data or computation resources.

-In our hazard analysis, we define the accident as the adverse event of forward collision (measured by a zero or negative relative distance between the Ego vehicle and the lead vehicle or a front object). {This }can happen as a result of the Ego vehicle transitioning into a hazardous state that violates the safe following distance with the lead vehicle.
+In our hazard analysis, we define the accident as the adverse event of forward collision (measured by a zero or negative relative distance between the Ego vehicle and the LV or a front object). {This }can happen as a result of the Ego vehicle transitioning into a hazardous state that violates the safe following distance with LV.

 To determine the critical system contexts, we assess all the combinations of system states and ACC control actions (e.g., acceleration, deceleration) to identify the specific combinations that are most likely to lead to hazards.
 Table \ref{tab:contexttable} shows part of the safety context table for ACC with a focus on the acceleration commands.
-Here, the critical system context is described as when the Headway Time (HWT, the time the Ego vehicle takes to drive the relative distance ($RD$) from the lead vehicle with the current speed) is less than a safety limit HWT$_{safe}$ (e.g., 2-3s), and the Ego vehicle is faster than the lead vehicle ($V_{Ego} > V_{Lead}$).
+Here, the critical system context is described as when the Headway Time (HWT, the time the Ego vehicle takes to drive the relative distance ($RD$) from the LV with the current speed) is less than a safety limit HWT$_{safe}$ (e.g., 2-3s), and the Ego vehicle is faster than the LV ($V_{Ego} > V_{Lead}$).
 Under such system context, an acceleration command induced by the camera perception attacks or other reasons will most likely lead to a forward collision hazard.
 This high-level specification of critical system context can be done by an attacker based on the knowledge of the typical functionality of an ACC system and be applied to any ACC system with the same functional specification.